rumca-js/SambaSimpleClient/README.md

 Requires QT Creator for QT.5.

 ## Installation
-Build & copy samba-simple-client-qt and samba-simple-client-qt-gui to /usr/local/bin.
+Build samba-simple-client-qt-gui and copy it with samba-simple-client-qt and to /usr/local/bin.

 ## Execution
 May be executed from every path by running samba-simple-client-qt.